On November 2002, I woke up thinking it would be like any other day.

 That experiment left me with weird symptoms for some time.
 Fortunately, I had truly awesome people in my life and after some encouragement I decided that it was time get off the medication.
 For reals.
 My doctor and I had tried and failed in 2007 but I figured it was time to try again.
 So I quit my job and moved back home.

 This was the turning point.
 I took my last pill on October 1, 2012.
 What I thought was the end was really the beginning.
 I went through the standard withdrawals (panic attacks, depression, skin crawling) and stopped sleeping.
 This would have all been fine if the epilepsy symptoms (or something like them) also went away but they didn’t.
-I then managed to get a high fever at a time when all of the Tri-State area was at a standstill (Hurricane Sandy).
+I then managed to get strep throat when all of the Tri-State area was at a standstill (Hurricane Sandy) so the high fever made everything worse.
 Long story short, it was a dark and twisty few months.

 But when you’re going through hell you keep walking.
-I found that Benadryl helped me sleep enough such that I could get a job in March (savings were running out).
+I found that Benadryl helped me sleep enough that I could get a job 6 months later.
 I stopped drinking caffeine and eating foods that triggered bad feels.
 I figured out how to organize and focus my thoughts now that they came at warp speeds.
 Then I discovered Buddhism.
 By the time I moved into my own NY apartment on October 1, 2013 I was sleeping better and pretty much rid of most symptoms.
 By October 1, 2014 I felt well enough to start capoeira.
 You see where this is going.

 But I couldn’t have done any of this without some lovely hoomans:

-2. My parents – My mom for those nightly massages that helped me sleep even though the lyme disease made the process painful for her.
+My parents – My mom for those nightly massages that helped me sleep even though the lyme disease made her hands hurt.
 My dad for driving me everywhere and anywhere.
 Both for the support and strength they provided.

-5. My friends – For waking up at dawn to see how I’m doing.
-For saying ‘WE can’t give up’ at the precise moment when I felt most alone.
+My friends – For waking up at dawn to see how I’m doing.
+Pseudo-mom for saying ‘WE can’t give up’ at the precise moment when I felt most alone.

 October 1, 2017 marks 5 years from the start of that journey.
 I sometimes recall the days I couldn’t get out of bed and marvel at how much has happened since.
 It’s incredibly mind-blowing and for that reason, this year’s celebration has to be huge.